Skip to content

 • Rants

 I’m actually curious to see what happens.
 Maybe Mamdani will have fresh approaches to problems that have plagued the city for years.
-Maybe his proposals for rent freezes, fare-free buses, and city-owned grocery stores will work.
-Maybe they won’t.
-But freaking out before he’s had a chance to do anything accomplishes exactly nothing except feeding the outrage machine that benefits from keeping us divided.
+Maybe his proposals for rent freezes, fare-free buses, and city-owned grocery stores will work, or maybe they won’t.
+But freaking out before he’s done anything accomplishes precisely nothing.

 Share this: